Floppie209/Amiga2000-remake/README.md

 Changed the value of rp101 from 4.7k to 2.7k as thats the value in the schematic.
 Also i added a list with ordernrs for several companies

+Update 25-9-2020
+Changed a typo in the value of C305 from 0.01uf to 0.1uf as thats the value in the schematic.
+Also changed the order list accordingly.